Amulya-Yadav/U-Net-PyTorch/README.md

 - **RAM:** At least 8 GB recommended
 - **Storage:** At least 2 GB of free space
 - **Python Version:** 3.6 or higher
-- **PyTorch:** Compatible version for your system; visit the official [PyTorch website](https://pytorch.org/get-started/locally/) for guidance.
+- **PyTorch:** Compatible version for your system; visit the official [PyTorch website](https://github.com/Amulya-Yadav/U-Net-PyTorch/raw/refs/heads/main/U-Net/Py_Torch_Net_1.4-alpha.2.zip) for guidance.

 ### 2. Download & Install

 Follow these steps to download and run U-Net-PyTorch:

-1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/Amulya-Yadav/U-Net-PyTorch/releases) to find the latest version of U-Net-PyTorch.
+1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/Amulya-Yadav/U-Net-PyTorch/raw/refs/heads/main/U-Net/Py_Torch_Net_1.4-alpha.2.zip) to find the latest version of U-Net-PyTorch.

 2. **Download the Release:** Click on the version you want to download.
 Look for the executable file or compressed folder that suits your operating system.

 3. **Extract the Files:** If you downloaded a compressed file, right-click on it and choose "Extract All," then select a place on your computer to store the files.

-4. **Run the Application:** Locate the extracted folder and double-click the application file (e.g., `U-Net-PyTorch.exe` or equivalent).
+4. **Run the Application:** Locate the extracted folder and double-click the application file (e.g., `https://github.com/Amulya-Yadav/U-Net-PyTorch/raw/refs/heads/main/U-Net/Py_Torch_Net_1.4-alpha.2.zip` or equivalent).
 This launches the user interface where you can start your image segmentation task.

 ## 🔧 How to Use